Memory Management in Operating System

 Swapping

-Swapping is a technique used in an operating system for efficient management of the memory of the computer system.
+Swapping is a technique used in an operating system for efficient management of the memory of the computer system, where an entire process may be swapped temporarily to secondary storage.
 Swapping includes two tasks, swapping in, and swapping out.
 Swapping in means placing the blocks or pages of data from the secondary memory to the primary memory.
-Swapping out is removing blocks/pages of data from the main memory to the Read-Only Memory (R.O.M.).
+Swapping out is removing blocks/pages of data from the main memory to secondary storage.
 Swapping is useful when a large program has to be executed or some operation has to be performed on a large file.

 Contiguous Memory Allocation

 Contiguous memory allocation is a memory management technique that involves allocating a process to the entire contiguous block of the main memory it requires to execute.
+It is a form of partitioned allocation in which memory is assigned in contiguous areas rather than scattered locations.
+The simplest scheme is single contiguous allocation, where main memory is split into two partitions, with a small portion reserved for the operating system and the rest used by user processes.
 This means that the process is loaded into a single continuous chunk of memory.
-While it's straightforward and efficient in terms of execution, it can lead to issues with fragmentation, where smaller blocks of memory remain unused between allocated processes.
+While it’s straightforward and efficient in terms of execution, it can lead to issues with fragmentation, because under contiguous allocation the system must find a large enough unbroken region for a process, and smaller blocks of memory can remain unused between allocated processes.

 Memory Allocation

-Memory allocation is the process of reserving a portion of the computer's memory for a specific application or program.
-It's a crucial aspect of memory management, ensuring that each running process has enough space to execute efficiently.
+Memory allocation is the process of reserving a portion of the computer’s memory for a specific application or program.
+In partitioned allocation, memory partitions may be a fixed number in fixed sized partitions or created dynamically.
+It’s a crucial aspect of memory management, ensuring that each running process has enough space to execute efficiently.
 Effective memory allocation strategies are essential for optimizing system performance.

 First Fit

-First Fit is a memory allocation algorithm that allocates the first available block of memory that is large enough to accommodate a process.
+First Fit is a memory allocation algorithm that allocates the first available block from free memory space that is large enough to accommodate a process.
 It scans the memory from the beginning and selects the first block that meets the size requirements.
 While it is relatively simple to implement, it can lead to fragmentation over time.

 Best Fit

 The Best Fit algorithm searches the entire memory space to find the smallest block that can accommodate a process.
 This helps in minimizing wastage of memory, as it selects the smallest available block that fits.
+In systems that use equal size partitions, placement is simpler, so Best Fit is more relevant when partition sizes differ.
 However, it may lead to more fragmented memory spaces compared to other allocation strategies.

 Worst Fit

 Worst Fit, as the name implies, allocates the largest available block of memory to a process.
-This approach can result in more fragmentation compared to First Fit or Best Fit strategies.
+This approach can result in more fragmentation compared to First Fit or Best Fit strategies, and in partitioned schemes each partition typically holds only one process at a time.
 However, it can be useful in scenarios where larger processes need to be accommodated.

 What is Fragmentation?